-The Applicant has revised the Project layout so that soundSound levels during Project operation will be 50 dBA or less at the boundaryies with non-participating residential properties.
-(GEC 2008a).
-Sound levels may exceed 50 dBA on an adjoining property to the west and south of the Project Area, but the property is owned by a participating property owner who has agreed to waive the 50 dBA limit.
+Sound levels during Project operation will be 50 dBA or less at the boundaries with nonparticipating residential properties.
 The Site Certification Agreement requires the Certificate Holder to operate the Project in compliance with applicable Washington State Environmental Noise Levels found in Washington Administrative Code 173-60.

-In order to minimize noise during construction, the Applicant'Certificate Holder's construction contractor will be required to employ standard management practices, including the following measures:
+In order to minimize noise during construction, the Certificate Holder's construction contractor will be required to employ standard management practices, including the following measures:

-- require use of properly sized and maintained mufflers, use of engine intake silencers and engine enclosures when the engine is the dominant source of noise, and that idle equipment be turned off when not in use for extended periods of time; - stationary equipment will be placed as far away from residential receiving locations as possible whenever construction occurs within 100 feet of the project boundary.
+• require use of properly sized and maintained mufflers, use of engine intake silencers and engine enclosures when the engine is the dominant source of noise, and that idle equipment be turned off when not in use for extended periods of time;

-Where this is infeasible, portable noise barriers will be placed around the equipment with the opening directed away from a receiving property;

-- require use of hydraulic or electric models for impact tools -- such as jackhammers, rock drills and pavement breakers - to reduce construction and demolition noise; and - require operators to lift rather than drag materials wherever feasible.
+- stationary equipment will be placed as far away from residential receiving locations as possible whenever construction occurs within 100 feet of the project boundary.
+Where this is infeasible, portable noise barriers will be placed around the equipment with the opening directed away from a receiving property; - require use of hydraulic or electric models for impact tools -- such as jackhammers, rock drills and pavement breakers to reduce construction and demolition noise; and - require operators to lift rather than drag materials wherever feasible.

-6.196.20 Aesthetics, Light and Glare (SEIS § 3.4))
+6.20 Aesthetics, Light and Glare (SEIS § 3.4))

-In order to minimize aesthetic, light and glare impacts during Project construction, the ApplicantCertificate Holder will:
+In order to minimize aesthetic, light and glare impacts during Project construction, the Certificate Holder will: